-They’ve been around since 2007, but is PrizeRebel a scam that takes money out of your account or a legitimate website that puts money in?
+They’ve been around since 2007, but is PrizeRebel a scam that takes your money or a legitimate website that puts money in?

 That’s exactly what we’re going to find out in this full and honest PrizeRebel review.